MaggieCoder/Neuroepithelial-Organoid-Analysis-Pipeline/README.md

 ---
 ## 💁🏻‍♀️Tutorial

-For a comprehensive guide on how to use this repository, please refer to the [Tutorial](./tutorials.ipynb) fil See the [Happy Path Demo](./tutorials/happy_path_demo.ipynb) notebook for a full example run of the pipeline.
+For a comprehensive guide on how to use this repository, please refer to the [Tutorial](./tutorials.ipynb) fil.

+See the [Happy Path Demo](./tutorials/happy_path_demo.ipynb) notebook for a full example run of the pipeline.